-When the 9420/50 is in the Random Interleaved Sampling (RIS) mode, a sufficient number of triggers are acquired to complete waveform reconstruction, after which the waveform will then be displayed.
+When the oscilloscope is in the Random Interleaved Sampling (RIS) mode, a sufficient number of triggers are acquired to complete waveform reconstruction, after which the waveform is displayed.
 No further signals can be acquired until the Single (Hold) button has been pressed again.
 If the Single (Hold) button is pressed while a RIS waveform is being acquired, the acquisition is halted and partial waveform reconstruction is performed.

-When the oscilloscope is in the roll mode (\geq 500 msec/

-div), pressing the Single (Hold) button causes data acquisition to stop immediately and the display to freeze.
+When the oscilloscope is in the Roll mode ($\geq 500 \text{ msec/}$ div), pressing the Single (Hold) button causes data acquisition to stop immediately and the display to freeze.
 The acquisition can be continued by pressing the button again.

-NORM- Selected using buttons (28).
+NORM- Selected using buttons (31).

-When in the normal (Norm) trigger mode the oscilloscope continuously digitizes the input signal.
+When in the normal (Norm) trigger mode, the oscilloscope continuously digitizes the input signal.
 Whenever a valid trigger is received, the acquired waveform is displayed on the screen, digitization recommences and the trigger circuit is re-armed.
 If no subsequent trigger is received within 2 seconds, the warning is displayed in the Message field (IX).
 Because the oscilloscope features non-volatile front-end memory, the last waveform acquired is always stored and displayed.